-To use a seat, pull the handle near the top of the seat base out of the recess toward the cockpit.
+To use a seat, pull the handle near the top of the seat base and pull it out of the recess toward the cockpit.
 As the seat rotates out, grab the rear and front of the seat cushion and rotate it down to the seat position.
 The seat automatically stops when the cushion reaches the seating position.